Open Studio

 Open Studio was founded in 1970 as an “open” space governed and supported by artists who wanted to continue their printmaking practice in an inclusive, communal setting.
 Printmaking requires specialized equipment, space, and expertise to manage complex chemical processes that demand specific health and safety measures.
 Open Studio was established as an Artist-Run Centre (ARC) to meet these needs, providing a studio space where artists can work using various print media techniques, including intaglio, lithography, relief, screenprinting, and more, with expert assistance as required.

-Today, Open Studio is the only artist-run printmaking centre in Toronto that offers affordable, comprehensive access to printmaking facilities and related programs for local, national, and international artists.
-In addition to full-time post-secondary programs, Open Studio is the foremost organization in Toronto providing this range of facilities for printmaking artists.
-We continue to support artists through facility rentals, residencies, printing services, and art sales.
-We also offer the public opportunities to appreciate printmaking through our artistic programming and educational services.
+Today, Open Studio is Toronto’s only artist-run printmaking centre offering affordable, comprehensive access to printmaking facilities and programs for local, national, and international artists.
+In addition to supporting full-time post-secondary art programs, Open Studio provides facility rentals, residencies, printing services, and art sales.
+The public can also engage with printmaking through exhibitions, educational programs, and events.

 Alix (Barbara) Hall in front of Open Studio on Queen Street.
 Photo: Vincent Sharp.